The reference interest rate for mortgages remains at 1.5 per cent. At comparis.ch, you can calculate the amount by which your rent should be reduced.

 - No more than 40 per cent of inflation (based on the national consumer price index) may be passed on to the tenant.

-NB: Not all tenants benefit from a lower reference interest rate.
-Rental contracts with indexed or government subsidised rent (often with housing cooperatives) are not linked to the reference interest rate.
+N.B.
+Not all tenants can benefit from the lower reference interest rate.
+Rental contracts with indexed or government subsidized rent (often with housing cooperatives) are not linked to the reference interest rate.
 Tenants with such a contract are not entitled to this kind of rent reduction.